paul-gauthier/aider/aider/website/docs/config/aider_conf.md

 ## Specify a file with context window and costs for unknown models
 #model-metadata-file: .aider.model.metadata.json

-## Specify global litellm extra parameters as JSON string
+## Specify extra headers for litellm as a semicolon-separated list, e.g., 'Header1:Value1;Header2:Value2'
-#litellm-extra-params: xxx
+#litellm-extra-headers: xxx

 ## Verify the SSL cert when connecting to models (default: True)
 #verify-ssl: true